-A key aspect of this project will be the continuous monitoring of the gaseous and liquid products generated within the gasifier and delivered to the reburning zone of the boiler to meet the 0.8 MMBtu/hr reburning fuel input.
-The gasification unit will be operated to deliver syngas and liquids (oil and tar) at a total flow rate in the range of 60 to 90 standard cubic ft per minute (scfm) for injecting into the reburning zone of the MPCRF furnace to achieve the 0.8 MMBtu/hr nominal energy input for NO_x reduction.
-The typical design output of the gasification unit is listed in Table 1.
-The dry syngas produced by the gasification of a biofuel (wood) contains 16.8% CO, 13.7% H2, 11.5% CO2, and 56.5% N2, 0.8% O2, and trace hydrocarbons (CH4, C2H2, C2H6) with a higher heating value (HHV) of 122 Btu/scf.
-The pyrolysis liquids will contribute up to 30% of the energy to the reburning zone.
+A key aspect of this project will be the continuous monitoring of the gaseous and liquid products generated within the gasifier and delivered to the reburning zone of the boiler.
+The gasification unit will be operated to deliver syngas and liquids (oil and tar) at a total flow rate in the range of 80 to 110 standard cubic ft per minute (scfm) for injecting into the reburning zone of the MPCRF furnace to achieve the 0.8 MMBtu/hr maximum energy input for NO_x reduction.
+The typical design output of the gasification unit is listed in Table 2.
+The dry syngas produced by the gasification of a biofuel (wood) contains 20.0% CO, 16.0% H2, 10% CO2, 47.0% N2, and trace hydrocarbons (CH4, C2H2, C2H6) with a higher heating value (HHV) of 157 Btu/scf.
 The tar fog has a droplet mass mean diameter of 2.6 micron2.
 The small tar droplets with high surface area are highly reactive to provide effective NO_x reduction in the reburning zone of the boiler.
-The fabrication and installation of the gasifier at RTP is expected to occur in late-2008.
-Testing with gasification of wood chips is scheduled to begin in 2009.
+The fabrication and installation of the gasifier at RTP is expected to occur in the summer of 2009.
+Testing with gasification of wood chips is scheduled to begin in 2009 following installation.
 Initial tests will be run with the combustor firing natural gas followed by tests with pulverized coal.
 Additional tests may be performed with gasification of other waste materials depending on the outcome of the initial tests and future funding.